paragingle20/ColorRecongnizer/README.md

   ![output2](https://user-images.githubusercontent.com/62999002/83961223-b4d73500-a8ae-11ea-98e6-053e86e1d292.jpg)
  <br />
- The image actual_ip is the image given as the test_image according to the LP3 statement
+ The image actual_ip is the image given as the test_image
   <br />